 Consider thrift shops and secondhand stores for furnishings

 No one wants to live in an empty house.
 However, buying brand new furniture and fixtures can really puncture your wallet.
 If you prefer function over style, try scouting for settees and even appliances at thrift shops.
-Secondhand items can provide you with basic needs without paying premium.
+Secondhand items can provide you with basic needs without paying a premium.

 Skip the luxurious vacation for now